priyanka350/NetflixClone/README.md

 ## Installation ⚙️

-Clone the repo :
+1. Clone the repo :
 ```
 https://github.com/priyanka350/NetflixClone
 ```
-Open ```index.html``` in your browser.
+2. Open ```index.html``` in your browser.

 ## Why This Project? 🤔
 This Netflix clone was created as a fun, hands-on way to sharpen front-end skills, focusing on clean, responsive design without relying on any JavaScript or CSS frameworks.
 Perfect for learning and practicing HTML/CSS!

-## Show Your Support ❤️
-If you love this project, please consider giving it a star on GitHub ⭐.
-Your support helps motivate and inspire further development.
-If you have any issues or questions, open an issue in the repository or contact me directly.
-I’m here to help and appreciate any feedback or suggestions you may have. 🙌

 ## Contributing ✍️
 Got ideas for improvements?
 Fork the repo and submit a pull request.
 Your contributions are always welcome! 🤝

+## Show Your Support ❤️
+If you love this project, please consider giving it a star on GitHub ⭐.
+Feel free to share it with others who might find it useful.

 ## Contact ✉
-priyanka.tmsl2022@gmail.com
+Email : priyanka.tmsl2022@gmail.com

 ---